-To achieve the investment objective, the portfolio manager may take positions on regulated, organised or over-the-counter markets for the purpose of hedging and/or exposing the portfolio.
-To achieve this objective, the sub-fund may invest for exposure to and/or hedging of the equity and foreign exchange risk.
+To achieve the investment objective, the portfolio manager may take positions on regulated, organised or over-the-counter markets for the purpose of hedging and/or exposing the portfolio to the equity, currency, credit and fixed-income markets (especially via futures, options, swaps, currency forwards and credit derivatives).
+The portfolio's overall exposure, including exposure resulting from forward financial instruments, will not exceed 200%.

-Overexposure is not sought; total exposure (equities and derivatives) will therefore not exceed 100% of the sub-fund's net assets.
-The portfolio's overall exposure to foreign exchange risk, including exposure resulting from the use of derivatives, will not exceed 20% of the sub-fund's net assets.